-- Don't be too "calculating" about your decision: research can be hard sometimes, so find something that excites/inspires you!! - Don't forget about opportunities outside the physics department - Explore a little...don't assume you're sure you know what you want to do: keep an open mind as you're watching the different research presentations in Phys 596 - Your quality of life has a definite impact on the quality of research you can do, so find an advisor and group environment you are comfortable in
+- Don't be too "calculating" about your decision: research can be hard sometimes, so find something that excites/inspires you!! - Don't forget about opportunities outside the physics department (Materials Science, Chemistry, Electrical Engineering, etc.) - Explore a little...don't assume you're sure you know what you want to do: keep an open mind as you're watching the different research presentations in Phys 596 - Don't assume a faculty member isn't looking for students if he/she doesn't give a 596 talk! - Your quality of life has a definite impact on the quality of research you can do, so find an advisor and group environment you are comfortable with